Resume Words: What Gets You Hired or Ignored

 If we put the correct focus on the right words, we really can help ourselves to stand out by using points that are impactful and send a message of achievement.

-If you need a job, you need to impress and catch the attention of the recruiter with effective and attention-grabbing vocabulary.
-The words you use paint a picture of your value before you ever speak to the hiring manager–shouldn’t you use the best words you can?
+If you need to find a job fast, you need to impress and catch the attention of the recruiter with effective and attention-grabbing vocabulary.
+The words you use paint a picture of your value before you ever speak to the hiring manager--shouldn't you use the best words you can?

 Did you like this article?
 Share it on social media.